 White-label reports are ideal for companies that want to deliver clean-looking and professional data reports.
 Such reports allow you white label an existing solution and present it to the client as your own.
 This way, you’ll prevent wasting time on creating new end goals for your client.

 To adequately represent your brand image, check if your white label report has the following features:

 Add your agency’s logo, placing it in the upper right or left corner of your report.
 You can use an existing wordmark as your logo, add a slogan or a tagline – however, make sure it doesn’t make the report harder to read.

-To make the report more personalized, your client may ask to add their logo, too.
+To make the report more personalized, your client may ask to add their custom logo design, too.
 It’s a win-win situation: adding your client’s logo may help you easily navigate between multiple reports without getting lost.